Skip to main content

 Bats: Coexisting with Wildlife

-Any bat that is found on the ground (especially one that is not moving) can be assumed to be hurt or sick and should always be brought to the Pilar & Chuck Bahde Wildlife Center.
+Any bat found on the ground (especially one that is not moving) can be assumed to be hurt or sick and should always be brought to the Pilar & Chuck Bahde Wildlife Center.

-If you've found an injured animal and need information on where to take it, please call (619) 299-7012.
+If you've found an injured bat and need information on where to take them, please call (619) 299-7012.

-Things to Remember if you encounter a bat:
+Things to Remember if you encounter a bat

 • Was this article helpful?